 6.6 Presently, in the field, Offices of Chief Project Manager (CPM) is in Ambala headed by CPMs, who is looking after the overall land acquisition work for their respective stretches.
+The CPM as Chief Resettlement Officer will be directly responsible for implementing the RAP.
 They are assisted by Two Deputy Chief Project Managers (Dy.CPM), and Assistant Project Managers (APMs).
 The CPM is assisted by Land Acquisition Facilitation Consultant (LAFC).
 Roles and responsibilities are presented in Table 6.2.
-Furthermore, retired revenue officers, Computer

-Specialists have been provided to each Competent Authority to help in Land Acquisition.
+Furthermore, retired revenue officers, Computer Specialists have been provided to each Competent Authority to help in Land Acquisition.
 Training on R&R issues is envisaged to be given to the APMs so that they have a better understanding of the R&R situation under the project.
 This system is expected to continue till the work starts.